temporalio/documentation/docs/go-hello-world.md

 ### Worker

 Our Worker hosts Workflow and Activity functions and executes them one at a time.
-The Worker is instructed to execute the specific functions via information it gets from the Task Queue, and after execution, it communicates results back to the server.
+The Worker is instructed to execute a specific function via information it pulls from the Task Queue.
+After it runs the code, it communicates the results back to the server.

 Create worker/main.go and add the following code: